-FG moves to designate Inland Dry Ports as port of origin, destination
+FG moves to designate inland dry ports as port of origin, destination

-The Federal Government through the Federal Ministry of Transportation has begun moves to designate all Inland Dry Ports (IDPs) as ports of origin and destination in the country.
+THE Federal Government through the Federal Ministry of Transportation has begun moves to designate all Inland Dry Ports (IDP’s) as Port of origin and destination in the country.

 This was disclosed on Tuesday in Lagos by the Executive Secretary/CEO of the Nigerian Shippers Council (NSC), Honourable Emmanuel Jime during the Launching of the Operational Manual for Inland Dry Ports in Nigeria.

-According to Honourable Emmanuel Jime, “The Federal Ministry of Transportation has begun moves to designate all Inland Dry Ports in Nigeria as ports of destination and ports of origin to enable them to function exactly the same way a seaport will function.
+According to Honourable Emmanuel Jime, “The Federal Ministry of Transportation has commenced moves to designate all Inland Dry Ports in Nigeria as ports of destination and ports of origin to enable them function exactly the same way a seaport will function.

 “In addition to this, all agencies of government, as present inside the seaports will be present inside the Inland Dry Ports.

-“As a matter of fact, we expect the Inland Dry Ports to be more efficient than the seaports because we are learning from the mistakes made at the seaports in order not to replicate the same at the dry ports.
+“As a matter of fact, we expect the Inland Dry Ports to be more efficient than the seaports because we are learning from the mistakes made at the seaports inorder not to replicate same at the dry ports.

-“The Inland Dry Port projects were conceived as part of the Federal Government’s reform programme in the Transport sector to promote efficient transportation, enhance efficiency at our ports and to engender trade facilitation.
+“The Inland Dry Port projects were conceived as part of Federal Government’s reform programme in the transport sector to promote efficient transportation, enhance efficiency at our ports and to engender trade facilitation.

-“Consequently, the Federal Executive Council granted approval for the establishment of Inland Dry Ports in March 2006 at six locations across the Country namely: Isiala- Ngwa- Abia State; Erunmu Ibadan – Oyo State; Heipang Jos – Plateau State; Funtua- Katsina State; Maiduguri – Borno State and Dala, Kano State which is to be commissioned very soon.
-“These projects are being developed through Public Private Partnerships (PPPs) using the Build, Own, Operate and Transfer (BOOT) Model.
+“Consequently, the Federal Executive Council granted approval for the establishment of Inland Dry Ports in March, 2006 at six locations across the country namely: Isiala- Ngwa- Abia State; Erunmu Ibadan – Oyo State; Heipang Jos – Plateau State; Funtua- Katsina State; Maiduguri – Borno State and Dala, Kano State which are to be commissioned very soon.
+“These project are being developed through Public Private Partnerships (PPPs) using the Build, Own, Operate and Transfer (BOOT) Model.

 ALSO READ FROM NIGERIAN TRIBUNE